JosefNemec/Playnite/doc/manual/emulators.md

 If you think that there's an emulator that should be added to built-in list, please [open new issue on GitHub](https://github.com/JosefNemec/Playnite/issues/) for it to be added.

 `Custom support`: You can manually configure any emulator that provides a way of launching specific games via command line arguments.
 Automatic game import might not be as accurate as in case of built-in profiles, since custom emulators only provide scanning based on a file name and file extension.

-> [!NOTE]
-> Playnite currently doesn't have built-in support for any arcade emulator.
-You will have to configure those manually.
-Built-in support for more well known arcade emulators will be added [in future](https://github.com/JosefNemec/Playnite/issues/2407).
-Also please open issue if built-in support for a specific emulator doesn't work as expected (games not being imported or launched properly).

 Emulator configuration
 ---------------------